 When will Magic Happens parade be back?

-Same story here as with Fantasmic in terms of timing and rumors.
-Magic Happens was literally brand new when the parks closed–only a couple of weeks old.
+Unlike Fantasmic and World of Color, Disneyland has not said a word about the Magic Happens parade.
+However, it was literally brand new when the parks closed–only a couple of weeks old.
 Its return would be a big draw among the many locals who have not yet had a chance to see it.
-The bigger question is whether Magic Happens returns to Disneyland or moves over to DCA, which might be in greater need of entertainment (see below).
+The bigger question is whether Magic Happens returns to Disneyland or moves over to DCA, which might be in greater need of entertainment.

 When will World of Color return to Disney California Adventure?